JeetChauhan17/BitLift/README.md

 - **Cloud Storage Integration**: BitLift seamlessly integrates with cloud storage solutions, allowing you to store your website's repository contents securely.

+- **Easy To Use**: Just paste your project's GitHub repository link and Viola! your website will be up and runnning in a couple of minutes.

-- **Custom Domain Support**: Easily connect your custom domain to your BitLift deployment, giving your website a professional and branded appearance.
+- **Custom Domain Support**: Easily connect your custom domain to your BitLift deployment, giving your website a professional and custom appearance.

 ## Getting Started